-Parents can apply online through the Local Authority in which they live, in the September (12 months prior to their child starting school) in line with the statutory process.
+Parents can apply online for a place in the Reception class through the Local Authority in which they live, in the September (12 months prior to their child starting school) in line with the statutory process.
 The local authority application process is open until mid January prior to admission in September.
 We have one admission date and all children are admitted to school in the September of the academic year in which they are five.